Allianz French life insurer fined over unclaimed funds

-PARIS Regulators said on Monday that they had fined the French life insurance arm of German insurer Allianz 50 million euros (39.18 million pounds) for failing to make sufficient efforts to find policyholders' heirs.
+PARIS Dec 22 Regulators said on Monday that they had fined the French life insurance arm of German insurer Allianz 50 million euros ($61.3 million) for failing to make sufficient efforts to find policyholders' heirs.

 France's ACPR financial sector watchdog accused Allianz Vie of a "massive and prolonged breach of its obligations" to identify deceased life insurance policyholders and of failing to commit enough resources to finding their heirs.